Shinty: Outside Scotland

 Since 2013, a combined English Shinty Association side has entered the Bullough cup, being beaten in 2013 by Tayforth and then in 2014 by Ballachulish.

 Shinty is played in the British Army, with The Scots Shinty Club keeping alive the tradition of the game being played in the Forces.

 Shinty is also being revived among the Scottish diaspora in North America, where it was originally played in the 18th and 19th century by Scottish immigrants, but died out.
-More recent teams such as Northern California Camanachd Club (NCCC), Central California Cammanchd (CCC), and Oregon Shinty-Camanachd (OSC) play at Highland Games and other venues across the USA.
+More recent teams such as Northern California Camanachd Club (NCCC), Central California Cammanchd (CCC), and Oregon Shinty-Camanachd (OSC) play at Highland games and other venues across the USA.

 Media coverage

 Local papers, such as the West Highland Free Press, The Buteman, the Oban Times and the Dunoon Observer and Argyllshire Standard, have in-depth shinty reports.
-The Inverness-based media reduce shinty coverage to one summary of the whole weekend's action as do national newspapers, such as the Sunday Herald and the Sunday Post.
+The Inverness-based media reduce shinty coverage to one summary of the whole weekend's action, as do national newspapers, such as the Sunday Herald and the Sunday Post.
 The only significant national press coverage is of the Camanachd Cup final.
 Regional newspaper The Press and Journal runs shinty coverage twice a week (Mondays and Fridays).

-The first-ever shinty match broadcast live on television was the 1964 Celtic Society Cup Final in 1964.
+The first-ever shinty match broadcast live on television was the 1964 Celtic Society Cup Final.
 Although Camanachd Cup finals and internationals have been shown over the years, 2006 marked the first-ever regular TV deal for shinty with matches being shown on the BBC Sports show Spòrs.
-This was then followed by the STV show "An Caman".
+This was then followed by the STV show An Caman.

 2009 saw the Camanachd Association sign a deal with BBC Alba to broadcast all national finals as well as the Marine Harvest Festival.
 The MacAulay Cup and Camanachd Cup final were also shown on BBC Two.
 There is also an increasing amount of shinty on the internet, with various clips garnering attention on video sites such as YouTube.
-2011 was a disappointing year for TV coverage outside of the usual games, but 2012 saw several games filmed live on BBC Alba.
+2011 was a sparse year for TV coverage outside of the usual games, but 2012 saw several games filmed live on BBC Alba.

 The sport is featured on BBC Radio nan Gaidheal by the programme, Spòrs na Seachdain, although English-language radio interest is usually restricted to the big events in the year.
 Commentary on the Camanachd Cup Final is provided in both English and Gaelic.